cloud-gov/cg-site/content/docs/apps/custom-domains.md

     Message: Provisioning in progress; CNAME domain "my.domain.gov" to "d3kajwa62y9xrp.cloudfront.net."
     ```

+1. Repeat last step until the CloudFront distribution is provisioned.
+Note this can take up to 30 minutes.
 1. Create/update your DNS configuration.
+    * In AWS Route 53, this will (confusingly) be an `A` record with an `Alias` to `<something>.cloudfront.net`.
+    * If you can, wait to **do this step during low-traffic hours**.
+It can take up to 15 minutes before the certificate is in place, and visitors will get a certificate error when visiting the custom domain in the meantime.
-1. Wait up to 30 minutes for the CloudFront distribution to be provisioned and the DNS changes to propagate.
+1. Wait for the DNS changes to propagate.
 1. Visit `my.domain.gov`, and see that you have a valid certificate (i.e. that visiting your site in a modern browser doesn't give you a certificate warning).
 {{% /govcloud %}}